 Next comes savings.
 As cliché as this advice sounds, it’s imperative that you live below your means by maxing out your savings and making sure that you don’t buy extraneous things simply to impress others.
 Having adequate savings will provide you with the financial security to walk away from any situation or real estate deal that you don’t feel is treating you fairly.
 As a rule of thumb, aim to put aside several months’ worth of living expenses.
 As well as bolstering your investing self confidence, this safety cushion will also help you keep your head above water if you ever lose your job or suffer a major illness.
 Speaking of safety cushions, make sure that you have insurance that lets you pay for your own disability coverage, or else you can expect a higher tax bill at the end of the year.

-If you work in tech, then you likely have a steady paycheck, a generous 401(k) program, and the resources to easily qualify for a mortgage.
+If you work in a STEM field, then you likely have a steady paycheck, a generous 401(k) program, and the resources to easily qualify for a mortgage.
 These attributes give you an advantage that most investors lack.
 While full-time real estate professionals are pressured to find deals in a crowded market, you have a good job that allows you to be patient when examing real estate opportunities.

 How do you know when it’s a good time to buy a property?